 - Household income is the adjusted gross income from your tax return plus any excludible foreign earned income and tax-exempt interest you receive during the taxable year.
-Household income also includes the incomes of all of your dependents who are required to file tax returns.
+Household income also includes the adjusted gross incomes of all of your dependents who are required to file tax returns.

-- Tax return filing threshold is the amount of gross income an individual of your age and with your filing status (e.g., single, married filing jointly, head of household) must make to be required to file a tax return.
+- Tax return filing threshold is the minimum amount of gross income an individual of your age and with your filing status (e.g., single, married filing jointly, head of household) must make to be required to file a tax return.

 2014 Federal Tax Filing Requirement Thresholds